 - Obtain referee equipment - uniform, flags, notebook, whistle, etc. Prices for kits are $40-$70.
 Please contact the club assignor if you need recommendations.

-- Register with Pierce County Soccer Referee Association (PSCRA).
-Go to pcsra.org, select the logon screen, and then the registration link.
+- Register with Northwest Soccer Officials (NSO).
+Go to www.nwsoccerofficials.org, select the logon screen, and then the registration link.
 All Nortac games available for assignment are posted on this site.

-There are 2 types of clinics.
-All clinics are taught by licensed instructors from PCSRA.
+All clinics are taught by licensed instructors from WSRA.
 View the current list of clinics being offered.

 After a referee is licensed and on the club list, they will be eligible for assignment to home games played by club teams.
-Once the fall season starts, matches will be available for self-assignment through the PCSRA website.
+Once the fall season starts, matches will be available for self-assignment through the Washington State Referee Association website.
 Referees are paid for their work.
-Checks are distributed at the monthly club referee meeting.
-If you can not attend the meeting, checks will be sent out via mail 2-3 weeks after the meeting.
-At the monthly club meeting, we will also conduct formal training and share ideas that help referees improve their skills.
+Checks will be sent out via mail.

 Annual License Renewal